WilliamCheung2004/Beta-Defence/README.md

 ---

-I hope you enjoy your time playing this game.
-Thanks for playing 🙂
+ I hope you enjoy your time playing this game, thanks for playing 🙂